Provisional rider licence

 After you have passed the test pay the licence fee.

-To get a provisional (P2) rider licence, go to your nearest motor
+To get a provisional (P2) rider licence, go to your nearest motor registry and:

 Take your P1 rider licence.